How to Treat Depression Without Medication

 Sample of Neurotransmitter Testing

 Above is a sample result of a test which measures the neurotransmitter levels present in the urine.
 Urine levels correlate well with whole body neurotransmitter levels.
 One of the strengths of this kind of testing is that it doesn’t just measure neurotransmitter levels in the brain.
-90% of the serotonin in the body is made in the intestines.
-Almost all of the epinephrine, and some of the norepinephrine are made in the adrenal glands.
+The intestines produce 90% of the body’s serotonin.
+The adrenal glands create almost all of the epinephrine and some of the norepinephrine.
 So while I’ve been describing the effects neurotransmitters have on the brain these chemicals also have many critical functions in the rest of the body.
 For example, outside the brain serotonin is important for the healthy intestine function.
 This testing makes it possible to correct neurotransmitter imbalances, and as a result help the problems that develop from their imbalances.

 Once it’s known what’s going on with these neurotransmitters it’s possible to treat depression without medication.
 Your body has to make all these brain chemicals.
 There are specific nutrients that are required for the production of each neurotransmitter.
 Often a person is low in a particular nutrient and as a result the corresponding neurotransmitter levels are low.
 For example, Vitamin C, Vitamin D, Iron and Vitamin B3 are all needed for the production of dopamine.
 If someone tests low for dopamine, the reason may be an insufficient supply of some or all of these nutrients.